-Safeguarding and promoting the welfare of children is defined as:
+Safeguarding and promoting the welfare of pupils is defined as:

-- protecting children from maltreatment; - preventing impairment of children's health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes.
+- protecting pupils from maltreatment; - preventing impairment of pupils mental and physical health or development; - ensuring that pupils grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all pupils to have the best outcomes.

 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+It refers to the activity that is undertaken to protect specific pupils who are suffering, or are likely to suffer, significant harm.